 San Francisco Health Care for the Homeless Program (SFHCHP)

 The San Francisco Health Care for the Homeless Program (SFHCHP) was first established through the federal McKinney Homeless Assistance Act of 1987.
 The SFHCHP ensures that individuals experiencing homelessness have access to primary care and other health care and support services though a citywide system of care.
 Of the homeless clients served by SFHCHP in 2018, 90% are living at or below the federal poverty level and 62% are uninsured.
 During 2017, the SFHCHP served over 19,000 patients and provided over 100,000 medical visits and service encounters.
+Our federal HCH grant is funded by the U.S. Department of Health and Human Services Health Resources and Services Administration (HRSA) Bureau of Primary Health Care.

 As part of the SFHCHP, SFCCC runs the award-winning Street Outreach Services (SOS) program - a mobile medical clinic for homeless San Franciscans.
 SOS seeks out those who have long been disconnected from health services, provides on-the-spot urgent care, and connects patients to ongoing primary care so that chronic conditions - like heart disease and diabetes - can be managed effectively and not progress to more expensive and emergent situations.
 Our newest program provides one-on-one assistance for our SOS clients in order to connect them to enabling support services, such as enrolling in health care coverage, accessing food, and mental health or substance use disorder services.